aelse/open5e/source/equipment/magic-items/ring-of-animal-influence.rst

 -  *Animal friendship* (save DC 13)

--  *Fear* (save DC 13), targeting only beasts that have an Intelligence of 3 or lower
+-  :ref:`srd:fear` (save DC 13), targeting only beasts that have an Intelligence of 3 or lower

 -  *Speak with animals*